Disk utilization in Docker for MacEstimated reading time: 3 minutes

-If there are lots of unneeded objects, try the command
+If there are lots of redundant objects, run the command:

 $ docker system prune

-This removes all stopped containers, unused networks, dangling images, and build cache.
+This command removes all stopped containers, unused networks, dangling images, and build cache.

-Note that it might take a few minutes before space becomes free on the host, depending on what format the “disk image” file is in:
+It might take a few minutes to reclaim space on the host depending on the format of the disk image file: